Molloy (TV series)

 Molloy is an American sitcom television series that aired on Fox from July 25, 1990, until August 15, 1990.
-It starred Mayim Bialik as a carefree Los Angeles-native preteen girl, whose life is turned upside down when her mother dies and her divorced father moves her to New York upon remarrying.
+It starred Mayim Bialik as a carefree New York-native preteen girl, whose life is turned upside down when her mother dies and her divorced father moves her to Los Angeles to live with his new wife and step-children.
 The series was created by George Beckerman, and executive produced by Lee Rich.
 Chris Cluess and Stu Kreisman were also executive producers.

 Synopsis

-Molloy Martin (Bialik) was a happy-go-lucky 11-year-old who was reasonably well-adjusted to a household of divorce, living with her single mother in New York, while amiable father Paul (Kevin Scannell) was remarried and living in Los Angeles.
-Molloy was used to seeing her father fly in on weekends for visitation rights, and thought she knew him all too well, until she found her world turned upside down.
-Her mother suddenly died, and Molloy had no choice but to relocate and move in with Paul and his family.
-Molloy was excited about the new location, but not necessarily about having a new, extended family.
-She was wary of Paul's second wife of three years, Lynn Walker (Pamela Brull), a vivacious, savvy mother who was too hip for the machinations of her children, self-absorbed teen Courtney (Jennifer Aniston, in her first TV role) and young Jason (Luke Edwards).
-Molloy viewed them as all largely disrupting her life and previous freedom as an only child.
-Finally living under the same roof as her father, she was discovering differences and conflicts with him that she never knew existed.
-In zany, comical fashion, Molloy cooked up schemes and went to great lengths to break up the family, but ultimately found that despite her qualms, there was a lot of love to be discovered and shared within the new family.
+Molloy Martin (Bialik) is a happy-go-lucky 11-year-old who is reasonably well-adjusted to a household of divorce, living with her single mother in New York, while amiable father Paul (Kevin Scannell) has remarried and is living in Los Angeles.
+Molloy is used to seeing her father fly in on weekends for visitation rights and thinks she knows him all too well until she finds her world turned upside down.
+Her mother suddenly dies, and Molloy has no choice but to relocate and move in with Paul and his family.
+Molloy is excited about the new location, but not necessarily about having a new, extended family.
+She is wary of Paul's second wife of three years, Lynn Walker (Pamela Brull), a vivacious, savvy mother who is too hip for the machinations of her children, self-absorbed teen Courtney (Jennifer Aniston, in her first TV role) and young Jason (Luke Edwards).
+Molloy views them as all largely disrupting her life and previous freedom as an only child.
+Finally living under the same roof as her father, she discovers differences and conflicts with him that she never knew existed.
+In zany, comical fashion, Molloy cooks up schemes and goes to great lengths to break up the family, but ultimately finds that despite her qualms, there is a lot of love to be discovered and shared within the new family.

-Much of Molloy's displeasure in her new world originated from snobbish Courtney, who couldn't be bothered with another precocious little sibling, and from day one was constantly at odds with Molloy.
-Paul and Lynn mediated when called for, and at times, Jason served as an ally to Molloy in her competition with Courtney (mostly he kept to himself, inside the ever-present headphone set he wore at the kitchen table).
-A silver lining to the new arrangement was Paul's new job as program director and producer at local KQET-TV.
-He oversaw the production of Wonderland, a children's variety show, in which Molloy earned a regular part.
-Her co-stars on Wonderland were a mixed group of child and adult actors, including portly veteran performer Simon (I.M.
-Hobson), who appeared in character as a squirrel, ditsy teenager Sara (Ashley Maw), and hip Louis Duncan Jackson (Bumper Robinson), who fancied himself with the special moniker "D'Uncann" and felt he was ready to hit primetime.
+Much of Molloy's displeasure in her new world originates from snobbish Courtney, who can't be bothered with another precocious little sibling, and from day one is constantly at odds with Molloy.
+Paul and Lynn mediate when called for, and at times, Jason serves as an ally to Molloy in her competition with Courtney (mostly he keeps to himself, inside the ever-present headphone set he wears at the kitchen table).
+A silver lining to the new arrangement is Paul's new job as program director and producer at local KQET-TV.
+He oversees the production of Wonderland, a children's variety show, in which Molloy earns a regular part.
+Her co-stars on Wonderland are a mixed group of child and adult actors, including portly veteran performer Simon (I.M.
+Hobson), who appears in character as a squirrel, ditsy teenager Sara (Ashley Maw), and hip Louis Duncan Jackson (Bumper Robinson), who fancies himself with the special moniker "D'Uncann" and feels he is ready to hit primetime.